2008 Ahmedabad serial blasts case judgement likely on Tuesday | Law-Order

 - India

-A special court here is likely to pronounce its judgement on Tuesday in the case related to the 2008 Ahmedabad serial bomb blasts that claimed 56 lives and which saw nearly 80 accused put on trial.
+A special court is likely to pronounce its judgement on Tuesday in the case related to the 2008 Ahmedabad serial bomb blasts that claimed 56 lives and for which nearly 80 accused were put on trial, a senior public prosecutor said on Monday.

-Special public prosecutor Amit Patel said special judge A R Patel had fixed Tuesday (February 1) as the date for judgement for the first time, nearly four months after the trial in the more than 13-year-old case concluded in September last year.
+The court had concluded the trial in the more than 13-year-old case in September last year.

+Senior public prosecutor Sudhir Brahmbhatt said the verdict is likely to be pronounced on Tuesday as special judge AR Patel, who presided over the trial court, has resumed work after recovering from COVID-19.

+The trial court had set February 1 as the date for the judgement, but the matter was deferred to February 8 after the judge contracted coronavirus and went into home isolation.

 At least 56 people were killed and over 200 injured in 21 bomb blasts that rocked Ahmedabad city within a span of 70 minutes on July 26, 2008.

-The police had claimed people associated with banned terror outfit Indian Mujahideen (IM), a faction of radicals of the outlawed Students Islamic Movement of India (SIMI), were involved in the blasts.
+The police had claimed people associated with the terror outfit Indian Mujahideen (IM), a faction of radicals of the banned Students Islamic Movement of India (SIMI), were involved in the blasts.

-It was alleged that Indian Mujahideen terrorists had planned and executed these blasts as a revenge for the 2002 post-Godhra riots in Gujarat, in which several persons from the minority community had died.
+It was alleged Indian Mujahideen (IM) terrorists had planned and executed these explosions as a revenge for the 2002 post-Godhra riots in Gujarat, in which several persons from the minority community had died.

-The trial was conducted after the court merged all 35 FIRs into one.
-The trial commenced against 78 accused and the number came down to 77 after one of them turned an approver.
+The trial in the case began in December 2009 against 78 persons connected to the Indian Mujahideen after the court merged all 35 FIRs.
+The number of accused came down to 77 after one of them turned approver.

-Eight to nine accused in the case are still on the run, it was stated.

-The trial was conducted against 77 accused, for which the prosecution examined over 1,100 witnesses.
-The lengthy legal proceeding began in December 2009, over a year after the terror strikes in the state's commercial hub.
+Four more accused were arrested later, but their trial has not yet commenced, a senior government lawyer said.

-The accused are facing charges of murder, criminal conspiracy, and have also been booked under relevant provisions of the Unlawful Activities (Prevention) Act (UAPA), an anti-terror law.
+Over 1,100 witnesses were examined by the prosecution.
+The accused are facing charges of murder and criminal conspiracy, among others, and they have also been booked under relevant provisions of the Unlawful Activities (Prevention) Act (UAPA), an anti-terror act.

-The special court initially heard the case from inside the Sabarmati Central Jail for security reasons and the proceedings were later conducted mostly through video-conferencing.
+The special court initially heard the case from inside the high security Sabarmati Central Jail and the proceedings were later conducted mostly through video-conferencing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)